cloudevents/spec/discovery/spec.md

 MUST contain an array of zero or more Service entries.

 The following rules apply to processing the Services specified in the request:
-- any error processing the request MUST result in the entire operation failing and no updates to the Discovery Endpoint are to happen.
+- any error processing the request MUST result in the request having no effect on the Discovery Endpoint.
 - a Service (as identified by its `id`) MUST NOT appear more than once in the request.
 - any existing Service (as identified by its `id`) MUST be completely